kk2491/30-days-revision-challenge/README.md

    * `concat` - Merge 2 or more arrays (creates new array, does not update the existing arrays)
    * `slice` - Returns a shallow copy of a portion of an array into a new array.
 From start to end (end not included).
    * `join` - Creates a new string by concatenating all the elements in the array separated by the commas or a specified separator (comma is default).

+6. **Types of exports**
+   * **named export** - Allows to export multiple values from a module by name.
+When importing from other module, the user needs to use the same name to reference them.
+Use {} while importing.
+   * **default export** - Allows to exports single value from a module as the default export.
+Th user can use any name to reference while importing.

 ## ExpressJS